MutatingFunc/mutatingfunc.github.io/content/blog/2025-01-31 Swift Playgrounds 4-6/index.md

 ## Swift 6?

 New projects still make use of Swift tools version 5.9 by default.
-However, Swift 6 appears to be enabled globally, using partial concurrency checking mode.
+The update uses the Swift 6 compiler, in Swift 5 language mode with partial concurrency checking.

 The following code compiles in the new IDE: